mrieker/pdp8l/pipan8l/readme.txt

 board thickness of their modules is 0.056", which is a hair thicker than 1.4mm.
 Even at 1.4mm, it takes a little gentle tapping to get it plugged in, so maybe 1.2mm might be better.
 But even Digital's modules can be tough to insert.

+I've used 1.2mm on the zturn36 board and it seems to work and is still firm but fairly easy to insert.

 - - - - - - - - - - - - -